Shyam-Has-Your-Anomaly-Mitigated/Emul/syntaxx.md

 		: "abc"<>() 8< this is where it becomes ambiguous just do this
 		: (pattern<>)["abc"()<>](input<>)(underflow<>)(flow<>)(overflow<>)
+		it's all for prescoping; instead of dexing the "namespace"

 		treating memory addresses as constant functions means no defragmenting